gryf/uc1541/README.rst

 * **2.1** Fixed bug with filenames containing slash.
 * **2.0** Added reading raw D64 image, and mapping for jokers.
 Now it is possible to read files with PET-ASCII/control sequences in filenames.
 Working with d64 images only.
-Added workaround for space at the beggining of the filename.
+Added workaround for space at the beginning of the filename.
 * **1.2** Added configuration env variables: ``UC1541_VERBOSE`` and
   ``UC1541_HIDE_DEL``.
 First one, if set to any value, will cause that error